TonyXT/Django-Blog/README.md

-# First
+# Django Blog
-Read me please
+Application of a Blog